-1. No grades are assigned for individual performance projects.
+Grades are assigned for individual performance projects.
 After completion of all such exercises, the instructor will assign grades based on subjective evaluation of each student's work in relation to his/her classmates as well as individual effort and improvement.
 The quality of analysis, experience and experimentation frequently will assume greater importance than the demonstration of performance skills.
 In other words, the classroom is the place to trust, to take risks, to make mistakes, and to focus on the process of learning.
 The performance product is important but secondary.

-TPP 4140 Acting: Shakespeare and Period Styles - Greek Restoration a.
-Footwear: Men - hard soled shoes with a heel, boots, and ballet slippers also recommended.
+- 2. Proper Attire: - a.
+Footwear: Men hard soled shoes with a heel, boots, and ballet slippers also recommended.